Thomas Allier

-Thomas Allier (born 24 March 1975 in Fontenay-aux-Roses, Hauts-de-Seine) is a French professional "Mid/Current School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1993-2006.
+Thomas Allier (born 24 March 1975 in Fontenay-aux-Roses, Hauts-de-Seine) is a French professional "Mid/Current School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1993 to 2006.
 Allier was a member of the French Olympic BMX Team participating in the debut of BMX racing at the 2008 Summer Olympics in Beijing, China.
 Allier did not make it past the quarter finals.

 Racing career milestones

 Note: Professional first are on the national level unless otherwise indicated.

 Started Racing: September 1989 at 14 years old.